Hendrix-CS/csci150/projects/final.md

 Everyone will present their projects on {{page.finaldue}}.
 Your presentation, using PowerPoint, Prezi, the chalkboard, or some other appropriate presentation medium, will be **at most 6 minutes long**.
-(I am serious about this; presentations that are too long will lose points and/or be rudely cut off.
+(We are serious about this; presentations that are too long will lose points and/or be rudely cut off.
 Practice beforehand to make sure you have a good sense for how much time you have.
 Six minutes is not very long at all.)